Go Ad-Free

 How Common Are Gifts to Doctors?

-A few years ago the New York Times (Jan 16, 2012) noted that “nearly two-thirds [of doctors] accept routine gifts of food, including lunch for staff members and dinner for themselves.”
+Over a decade ago the New York Times (Jan 16, 2012) noted that “nearly two-thirds [of doctors] accept routine gifts of food, including lunch for staff members and dinner for themselves.”
 The article also notes that about one fourth of physicians “take cash payments from drug or device makers…”

 In some cases the compensation amounted to hundreds of thousands of dollars in exchange for consultations, speaking engagements, and lectures.
 When so-called thought leaders encouraged their physician colleagues to consider a particular medication, the drug company could track new prescriptions.
 If they increased, the doctor might be encouraged to accept additional speaking gigs in exchange for more lucrative payments.